cerbos/tutorial/src/09-attribute-schema/README.md

 > The policies for this section can be found [on Github](https://github.com/cerbos/tutorial/tree/main/src/09-attribute-schema/cerbos).

-An aditional check bit of business logic has been introduce for the `contact` resource which requires the `active` attribute of a contact to be set to `True` to be able to `update` or `delete` it.
-This is so that old contacts are kept for reporting purposes and can't be accidently deleted or updated.
+An additional check bit of business logic has been introduced for the `contact` resource which requires the `active` attribute of a contact to be set to `True` to be able to `update` or `delete` it.
+This is so that old contacts are kept for reporting purposes and can't be accidentally deleted or updated.

 This now means there are two attributes of a `contact` resource that are now required for the policies to be computed - `ownerId` and `active`.
 If either of these is not included in the request to check permissions the result would not be as expected (defaulting to `EFFECT_DENY`).

-To prevent this mistake, it is possible to define a [schema](https://docs.cerbos.dev/cerbos/latest/policies/schemas.html) for the attributes of a principal and resources which Cerbos validates against at request time to ensure all feilds are provided as expected,.
+To prevent this mistake, it is possible to define a [schema](https://docs.cerbos.dev/cerbos/latest/policies/schemas.html) for the attributes of a principal and resources which Cerbos validates against at request time to ensure all fields are provided as expected.

 ## Defining schema